edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_reset_password.rst

 Description
 ===========

-``gel instance reset-password`` is a terminal command for resetting or updating the password for a user of an |Gel| instance.
+:gelcmd:`instance reset-password` is a terminal command for resetting or updating the password for a user of an |Gel| instance.

 .. note::

-    The ``gel instance reset-password`` command is not intended for use with self-hosted instances.
+    The :gelcmd:`instance reset-password` command is not intended for use with self-hosted instances.